Economy of Eritrea: Energy

-Households consume more than 80 percent of total energy production.
+Households consume more than 80 % of total energy production.
 Electricity production in 2001 was estimated at 220.5 million kilowatt-hours.
 Consumption for that year was estimated at 205.1-kilowatt hours.
 An 88-megawatt electricity plant funded by Saudi Arabia, Kuwait, and Abu Dhabi was completed just south of Massawa in 2003, its completion delayed nearly three years by the war with Ethiopia.
 Annual consumption of petroleum in 2001 was estimated at 370,000 tons.
 Eritrea has no domestic petroleum production; the Eritrean Petroleum Corporation conducts purchases through international competitive tender.
 According to the U.S. Department of Commerce, opportunities exist for both on- and offshore oil and natural gas exploration; however, these prospects have yet to come to fruition.
-The use of Wind energy and solar power have slightly increased, due to the growth of solar power manufacturing companies in the country.
+The use of wind energy and solar power have slightly increased, due to the growth of solar power manufacturing companies in the country.
 The Eritrean government has expressed interest in developing alternative energy sources, including geothermal, solar, and wind power.